Langtang Valley TrekLangtang Valley Trek

 • Astounding views of 365-degree mountains from Tserko Ri and Kyangin Ri.

-• Hike through beautiful rhododendron forests.
+• Hike through the beautiful rhododendron forests of Langtang National Park.

-• Visit the charming Kyanjin Monastery.
+• Visit the charming Kyanjin Monastery and Local Yak Cheese Factory.

 Why Choose a Guided Langtang Valley Trek?

 Trekking in Langtang with a professional guide elevates your adventure in many ways.
 Guided trekking ensures safety, local expertise, and convenience – crucial factors for a successful Himalayan trek.
-Here’s why a guided Langtang Valley Trek is the best option, whether you’re seeking luxury or traveling on a budget:
+Langtang Valley Trek with a guide means you are heading in the right direction.
+Our experienced guides are trained in altitude sickness awareness and first aid, ensuring your health is monitored throughout.

-Major Attractions of the Langtang Valley Trek
+Major Attractions of the 8-Day Langtang Valley Trek

 One of the joys of the Langtang Valley Trek is the sheer variety of natural and cultural attractions packed into a relatively short route.
 From lush forests and wildlife of a national park to high alpine monasteries and communities, here are the highlights you can look forward to:

-Langtang National Park – Flora, Fauna, & Pristine Trails
+Langtang National Park

-Kyanjin Gompa – Monastery, Cheese Factory, & Mountain Vistas
+Kyanjin Gompa: Monastery, Cheese Factory, & Mountain Vistas

 Tamang Culture & Village Life

-A Beginner-Friendly & Easy Trek in Nepal
+8-Day Langtang Trek: A beginner-friendly and Easy Trek in Nepal

 Ready for Langtang?
 Book Your Trek with Mountain Eco Trails!